Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/Plane/documentation.md

 * _orderU_

   * The value that defines the order of the U axis of the output rectangle (in the same axis as the _width _input) when the _type_ input is set to `NURBS surface`.
+See <a href="/concepts/GeneralConcepts/nurbsSurface.md" target="_blank">NURBS surface</a> for more information.

 * _orderV_

   * The value that defines the order of the V axis of the output rectangle (in the the same axis as the _length _input) when the _type_ input is set to `NURBS surface`.
+See <a href="/concepts/GeneralConcepts/nurbsSurface.md" target="_blank">NURBS surface</a> for more information.

 * _point columns_